-In March of ’99 NATO alliance undertook airstrike campaign against SR Yugoslavia whose capital was Belgrade.
+In March of ’99 NATO alliance undertook an airstrike campaign against SR Yugoslavia whose capital was Belgrade.
 During 78 days of the campaign, NATO bombing in Belgrade caused severe casualties and damage.
 Both to military and civilian objectives.
-Scars from twenty years ago are still visible around the city and those are obvious reminder of one aggressive policy which still travels the globe.
+Scars from 24 years ago are still visible around the city and those are obvious reminders of one aggressive policy which still travels the globe.

 With this private tour you will understand better what were the reasons for the campaign against Yugoslavia in the first place.
 You’ll hear shocking life stories from your guide who witnessed life under NATO bombing in Belgrade at the time.
 During the tour we will take you to several sites where traces of bombing are still visible or to sites which had significance during the campaign.
-If you find this subject to difficult or stressful, then we suggest more easy going Belgrade city tour Belgrade for beginners tour.
+The guide will show you original photos from 1999 of the bomb sites.
+If you find this topic too difficult or stressful, then we suggest a more easy going Belgrade city tour Belgrade For Beginners Tour.

 RTS – Radio Television of Serbia